[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 Mr. Maruike © Mt.
 Chokai-Tobishima Geopark

-Ushiwatari River is a short river about 4km long at the foot of Mount Chokai on the Sea of Japan side, and almost 100% of its flow is spring water.
-The water temperature is around 11°C throughout the year, and in autumn salmon swim upstream.
+The Ushiwatari Riveris a short river, about 4 km long, located at the foot of Mount Chokai on the Sea of Japan side, and almost 100% of its flow comes from springs.
+The water temperature remains around 11°C throughout the year, and salmon swim upstream in the autumn.

 Maruike-sama is a spring-fed pond located near the Ushiwatari River, approximately 20 meters in diameter and 3.5 meters deep.
 It is one of the sources of the Ushiwatari River, and on its banks stands Maruike Shrine, which enshrines Maruike-sama as its sacred object